tj/should.js/Readme.md

 ## .startWith(str)

-Assert that string starts with `str`.
+Assert that a string starts with `str`.

 ```javascript
 'foobar'.should.startWith('foo');